ckurdziel/ckurdziel.github.com/about.md

 **Human-computer interaction.** Steve Jobs is famously attributed to the quote [“a computer is the equivalent of a bicycle for the mind.”][9]
 IMO, the endgame here is a fusion of computing and the mind.
 Mobile technology is just one step and we have a long way to go.
 I've worked on HCI challenges at both Shelby.tv and Samsung.

-**The evolution of networks.** Bitcoin, the blockchain, wireless mesh networks are all hot topics these days and they are a signal of where I think the internet is headed over the next decade.
+**The evolution of networks.** I've been a fan of early P2P technology and internet protocols since I was a kid.
+Today, I am excited by technologies like Bitcoin, crypto networks and wireless mesh networks - these are all a signal of where I think the internet is headed over the next few decades.
 As mobile computing power increases and the infrastructure for these new decentralized technologies matures, I think we'll see a shift in how many of the huge networks on the web are structured (from centralized & distributed to decentralized and distributed).

-**Automation and abstraction.** Modern software development is amazing.
-The rise of devops, APIs, lambda functions, SDKs and containers allow for quick scaling and faster execution on new ideas.
-Ultimately these are extensions of core software development principles: develop code so it can be readable, reusable and scalable.
-But these principles can be applied to more than just development and they have rippling impacts on the way we work and build things.
+**Extending the self with code/bots and portable, open standards.** Modern software development is amazing and enabled by a host of developer friendly tools and technologies.
+The rise of devops, APIs, lambda functions, GraphQL, mobile SDKs and containers allow for quick scaling and faster execution on new ideas.
+More recently, no-code tools like Airtable, Coda, and Zapier have made it possible for almost anyone to build simple apps (personal CRM, anyone?).
+As these tools mature even further and users demand more personalization and control of their data, I expect that each of us will want to write  software that goes to work for us (probably without writing code), rather than house our data in inflexible tools and use UIs that have been designed without our specific needs in mind.

 [0]:  https://samsungnext.com/ventures/
 [1]:	http://joyancepartners.com